NBISweden/workshop-bioinformatics-for-PIs/session-hands-on/hands-on.md

 ```

 :white_check_mark: **Check** if you linked the files correctly.
-You now should be able to see 2 links to the .fastq.gz files.
+You now should be able to see 2 links to the .fastq.gz files. (scroll right)
 ```bash
 ll